Universal App deployment architecture ┌───────────────┐ │ website users │ └──────┬────────┘ │ http requests │ ┌───────────────────────────────────┼─────────┐ │fortrabbit App │ │ │ │ │ ┌────────────────┐ │┌─────────────────┐ ┌──────▼────────┐│ │ local Git repo ├─Git push─┼▶ remote Git repo ├──rsync──

 Please keep in mind, that the Git repo is not the web storage.
 After you Git push, first the Git repo will be updated, then changes will be synchronized (overwrite but not delete) to the web storage.
 So the web storage contains:

-- The latest changes from Git
+- The latest Git changes synced in

 - Changes from SFTP & SSH

 Git is a one way street here and the only way is up.
 You can not